First published on Thursday, August 13, 2020

 Last updated on Thursday, May 31, 2018

-Your team are one of the reasons why your business is such a success.
+Your team is one of the reasons why your business is so successful.

-But you don’t have to.
-Take the awkwardness out of refusing a holiday request with our tips.
+Fortunately, you don't have to.
+With our tips, you can take the awkwardness out of refusing a holiday request.

-The law—specifically, the Working Time Regulations 1998—says that you have a right to refuse an employee’s holiday request.
+Yes, under the Working Time Regulations 1998 you have a right to refuse an employee’s holiday request.

-But you must give your staff ‘counter notice’.
-In other words, you must give your staff the same amount of notice as the length of annual leave they requested.
+But you must give your staff ‘counter-notice.’
+In other words, you must give your staff the same amount of notice as the annual leave they requested.

 For example, if your employee wants two weeks off, you need to give two weeks’ notice of cancellation.

-Be careful though, as refusing your staff’s annual leave request could stop them from using their full statutory holiday entitlement.
+Be careful, though.
+Refusing your staff’s annual leave request could stop them from using their full statutory holiday entitlement.
 And that is breaking the law.

 So when is it OK to reject a holiday request?